“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 c.
 She was cleansed from her impurity: This confirms that Bathsheba had recently had her menstrual period and was not already pregnant when David committed adultery with her.

 i.
-It seemed like David “got away” with this sin.
-But he and we could only think that if we believed the sin was something good God wanted to keep from David.
-David did something harmful and destructive to himself and others, and harm and destruction will come of it.
+It seemed as though David “got away” with this sin.
+But David could only think this if he believed that his sin was something good that God did not want for David.
+In truth, David did something harmful and destructive to himself and others, and great harm and destruction would come of it.
 Just because David wasn’t caught at the moment doesn’t mean that he got away with anything.

 5. (5) Bathsheba’s message to David.

 And the woman conceived; so she sent and told David, and said, “I am with child.”